PREVENTIVE HEALTHCARE AND ROLE OF PHARMACISTS: A TEACHER’S COMPREHENSIVE GUIDE TO DEMOGRAPHY, FAMILY PLANNING, IMMUNIZATION, AND PUBLIC HEALTH

 Environmental Pollution due to Pharmaceuticals

 Psychosocial pharmacy deals with the impact of drug misuse and social behavior on health.
+It addresses the social and psychological factors that influence medication use and addiction.

 Drugs of Misuse and Abuse